 Hiking the volcanoes

 It is also in Musanze where I was converted into an enthusiastic hiker.
 Five volcanic mountains are lined up along the park’s northern border.
-Bisoke and Gahinga hikes are relatively easy but I wouldn’t recommend Karisimbi and Muhabura to non energetic adventurers.
+Bisoke and Gahinga hikes are relatively easy but if you are struggling to climb the stairs to the fourth floor, Karisimbi and Muhabura hikes are probably not for you.

 Muhabura is not as tall as Karisimbi but its gradient is steeper and rockier.
 Their summits are usually foggy but on a good day, hikers enjoy views of breathtaking landscapes in Rwanda, Uganda and the DRC.